ajroach42/ajroach42.github.io/_posts/2021-02-07-videofreex-early-diy-media-and-the-future.md

 First, I have to give credit to [Gravis](https://twitter.com/gravislizard) \\ [Cathode Ray Dude](https://www.youtube.com/CathodeRayDude) for opening my eyes with [this truly Excellent video on the history of consumer video formats from 67 - 83](https://invidious.tube/watch?v=30Uc-JxJzYI).

 I live in this space, the tech and culture of the late 60s and early 70s are My Thing™️, and somehow in all the time I've spent in this space, I completely missed the early DIY TV movement.
 This, in some ways, blows my mind.
-In other ways, it highlights how Content Discovery is and will continue to be the defining problem of our generation (but that's it's own post, for another day.)
+In other ways, it highlights how Content Discovery is and will continue to be the defining problem of our generation (but that's its own post, for another day.)

 If you get the chance, go watch the documentary linked above.
 It's great.
 If you just want to see the bits that inspired this post, they pick up around the 25 minute mark.